pic-protocol/pic-spec/draft/0.1/pic-spec.md

 THE AUTHORS AND CONTRIBUTORS HAVE NO OBLIGATION TO PROVIDE MAINTENANCE, SUPPORT, UPDATES, PATCHES, OR CORRECTIONS.

 THIS SPECIFICATION DOES NOT CONSTITUTE LEGAL, SECURITY, OR PROFESSIONAL ADVICE.

+### Responsibility and Legal Context

+This specification is published and maintained by **Nitro Agility S.r.l.** as the Specification Steward.

+Nothing in this document creates a contractual relationship between individual contributors and users of this specification.

+### Legal Context Regarding Claims

+To the extent permitted by applicable law, claims, disputes, or actions arising from the use of this specification, the PIC Model, or any implementation should be addressed to the **Specification Steward** in relation to the specification’s publication and maintenance activities.

+Nothing in this document shall be interpreted as creating personal operational responsibility for the PIC Model author, whose role is limited to authorship of the underlying theoretical framework and its referenced publications.

 ---